neyadi/Explainable-Earnings-Forecast-ML/README.md

 ## Dataset

-The dataset used in this study consists of financial statement data sourced from Compustat and the Institutional Brokers' Estimate System (IBES).
+The dataset used in this study consists of financial statement and earnings data sourced from Compustat and the Institutional Brokers' Estimate System (IBES).
 It covers a wide range of public companies over a period between 1985-2020.

 ## Installation